marianphillips/js-dom-minesweeper/README.md

 - Add a "mine" to one of these spaces
 - Ask the user to enter an index (1-10) for the board using `prompt`
 - They will keep entering indices until they either hit a mine and lose, or clear all the empty spaces and win
-- When the game ends, let them know the outcome by rendering the final state of the board using the DOM object.
+- When the game ends, let them know the outcome by rendering the final state of the board using the DOM.
  - Cleared spaces should be green, unchecked spaces grey, and spaces with a hit mine red.

 ## Challenge